McDonald's quarterly comparable sales rise above Wall Street estimates

-(Reuters) - McDonald’s Corp (MCD.N) on Wednesday reported quarterly comparable sales growth above Wall Street expectations, as the world’s largest burger chain benefited from its revamped stores, new delivery partnerships and higher menu prices.
+Jan 29 (Reuters) - McDonald’s Corp on Wednesday reported quarterly comparable sales growth above Wall Street expectations, as the world’s largest burger chain benefited from its revamped stores, new delivery partnerships and higher menu prices.

 Global comparable sales rose 5.9% in the fourth quarter, higher than the 5.23% growth expected by analysts, according to IBES data from Refinitiv.